Skip to main content

 The MSC has been recognised by the Food and Agriculture Organization of the United Nations (FAO) for its contribution to responsible and sustainable fisheries management.

 Adopted in 1995 by 160 countries, the FAO Code remains the most comprehensive global framework for ensuring the sustainable and responsible use of fishery resources.
 Building on its principles, the MSC was launched in 1997 to tackle overfishing and promote sustainable seafood practices.
-The MSC Fisheries Standard, developed through 18 months of international consultation involving over 300 scientists, academics, and organisations, was introduced in 1998.
+The MSC Fisheries Standard, introduced in 1998, was developed through 18 months of international consultation involving over 300 scientists, academics, and organisations.

 Today, 738 fisheries across 63 countries, representing 20.7% of the global marine catch, are engaged with the MSC program.
-Fisheries certified to the MSC Standard must demonstrate that they are harvesting from healthy fish stocks, minimising environmental impacts, and maintaining robust management systems.
-Certified fisheries range from small-scale coastal operations to large industrial fleets, employing diverse methods such as trawling, longlining, handlining, pot and trap, and pole and line fishing.
+To be certified, fisheries must demonstrate healthy fish stocks, minimal environmental impact, and strong management systems.
+Certified operations range from small-scale coastal fisheries to large industrial fleets, using diverse methods such as trawling, longlining, handlining, pot and trap, and pole and line fishing.

 MSC CEO Rupert Howes receives recognition certificate from FAO Director-General QU Dongyu, FAO